lionheart/pwnedpasswords/README.md

 ### `check`

-This is the preferred method to call the Pwned Passwords API.
+This is the preferred method.
 By default, the `check` method uses the `https://api.pwnedpasswords.com/range/` endpoint, which is [k-anonymous][k-anonymous-url].

 ```python
 password = pwnedpasswords.Password("username")